 Breathability is essential because our bodies produce more heat the more we exert ourselves, especially in a physically demanding activity like kayaking.

-Moreover, our feet play a key role in regulating our body temperature, so it is important to keep them cool to prevent overheating your whole body.
+…our feet play a key role in regulating our body temperature, so it’s important to keep them cool to prevent overheating your whole body.
 [R]

-So if we add the natural heat our bodies and feet produce when kayaking to the heat that is caused by external conditions such as a hot climate, not only are we more likely to overheat, we are also likely to get irritation and excessive sweating in our feet.
+So if we add the natural heat our bodies and feet produce when kayaking to the heat caused by external conditions such as a hot climate, not only are we more likely to overheat, but we’re also likely to get irritation and excessive sweating in our feet.

 Excessive sweating of the feet will also cause its own problems.
 [R] It can lead to slippery shoes and loss of traction.

 Moreover, it will give you smelly feet as it creates an environment that is ideal for the growth of bacteria and fungi.

 So unless you’re going to a cold climate, the best kayaking shoes for you should have good breathability.

 As a kayaker, you may find yourself climbing over jagged rocks, walking through mud and dirt, or over debris and sand.

 So before choosing a water shoe, you must examine the terrain of the places where you intend to use them to determine the right level of protection and appropriate protective features that you will need from your footwear.

 For example, a beach shoe is meant for walking on sand.
 Thus, they will offer minimal protection when walking on rocks and branches.